jannikG95/NapierGeoTools/QueryOsmAPI/README.md

 -------

-QueryOsmAPI is a collection of Java classes allowing to parse raw OSM XML files and perform aerial searches for tagged objects.
+QueryOsmAPI is a collection of Java classes allowing to parse raw OSM XML files and perform areal searches for tagged objects.
 This library is very simple to understand an collects the most important functions in the QueryOsmFacade class.
 The API uses the BasicOSMParser library which uses the default Java SAX parser (org.xml.sax).